RHernandez44/CommandNotes/Security+/Acronyms.md

 TPM
 - Trusted Platform Module (TPM).
 The TPM chip has a secure storage area to which a disk encryption program, such as Windows BitLocker, can write its keys.

+SIEM
+- Security Information and Event Management (SIEM) platform.
+A SIEM can generate huge numbers of alerts that need to be manually assessed for priority and investigation